davidlucky7/Astero-Dodge/README.md

 - **Simple Controls**: Easy-to-learn controls for a fun and fast-paced experience.
 - **Immersive Graphics**: Space-themed visuals with dynamic elements.
 - **Score Tracking**: Aim for the highest score and keep improving!
+- **MySQL Integration**: Automatically saves and loads high scores per user using a MySQL database.

 ## Gameplay Instructions